-There are 2 situations where the term over-winding might be used:
+There are two situations where the term over-winding might be used:

-1. Over-wind a watch so you force and break the watch (most likely the mainspring)
+1. You force and break the watch (most likely the mainspring) while winding it.

-1. Break a watch by winding it too far
+1. Break a watch by winding it too much

 The mainspring in a manual wound watch is secured on both ends.
-One end is secured to the barrel arbor and the other end is secured to the barrel.
-The mainspring has a hook or an extensions spring, that locks in a groove in the barrel wall.
+One end is secured to the barrel arbor, and the other end is secured to the barrel.
+The mainspring has a hook or an extension spring that locks in a groove in the barrel wall.
 This hook or extension spring is also called the bridle.

-When you wind a manual watch you’ll slowly start to feel the mainspring building up resistance.
+When you wind a manual watch, you’ll slowly feel the mainspring building up resistance.
 It’s best to slow down when you start to feel resistance and gently continue to wind until you can’t wind it any further.

-Some hand wound watches do have some sort of protection against over-winding.
+Some hand-wound watches have some protection against over-winding.

-Rolex, for example, uses a system in some of their watches that uses 3 bigger notches inside the barrel wall.
+Rolex, for example, has a system in some of their watches that uses three notches inside the barrel wall.
 The spring clings to one of those notches until the pressure gets too high.
-Then it will simply “jump” to the next notch and so on.
+Then it will just “jump” to the next groove and so on.

 The mainspring in an automatic or self-winding watch is only secured on one end, the barrel arbor.
-The other end has a sort of bridle to it but it doesn’t have a hook.
+The other end has a kind of bridle to it, but it doesn’t have a hook.

-Newer mainspring barrels have small notches inside the barrel wall to help the bridle of the mainspring to hold on and increase the friction.
+Newer mainspring barrels have small notches inside the barrel wall to help the bridle to hold on and increase the friction.

 So, can you break a watch by over-winding it?

-You can’t over-wind an automatic watch because it uses safety precautions to prevent exactly this.
+You can’t over-wind an automatic watch because it has built-in safety precautions to prevent precisely this.

-It’s a very simple way of saying that the watch isn’t running and you don’t know why.
+It’s a very lazy way of saying that the watch isn’t running and you don’t know why.

 Common reasons for a watch to stop